-Other than Tesla (NASDAQ:TSLA), another company that has also been on the electric vehicle bandwagon and is worth taking a look at is Nikola Corporation (NASDAQ:NKLA).
+Other than Tesla (NASDAQ:TSLA), another company that has just got on the electric vehicle bandwagon recently and is worth taking a look at is Nikola Corporation (NASDAQ:NKLA).

-In this article, we will dive into Nikola Corporation’s leverage by looking at the company’s total debt.
-Moreover, we will also look at some ratios such as the debt to equity ratio, debt to asset ratio, and total liabilities to total assets ratio to help in our analysis of the company’s leverage.
+Moreover, we will also look at some debt ratios such as the debt to equity ratio, debt to asset ratio, and total liabilities to total assets ratio to help in our analysis of the company’s leverage.

 Let’s get started!

 The chart above shows the comparison of Nikola’s total debt outstanding and the amount of total cash on hand.

 As of fiscal 1Q 2021 ended on March 31, Nikola’s total debt outstanding has gone down to nil, meaning that the company did not have any short or long-term interest-bearing debt based on the latest financial result.

 On the other hand, Nikola’s total cash on hand totaled as much as $764 million as shown in the chart above.

 Nikola’s cash on hand comes from cash and cash equivalents as well as restricted cash.

 However, as of fiscal 1Q 2021, Nikola’s cash on hand came entirely from cash and cash equivalent as restricted cash has been totally wiped out in the latest fiscal quarter.